GitSujal/Data-Engineering-Evolution/v3/README.md

-## v2 - Local Analysis with separation of ETL and Analysis
+## v3 - Better Scraping and Extra columns, expanded transformations
-The second version of the data engineering evolution is a simple data pipeline that scrapes data from a website and stores it in a local CSV file.
-It scrapes the data from seek and stores it in a CSV file.
-The data is then loaded into a pandas dataframe and analysed using a separate processing script.
-The analysis is then visualised using a web application that is hosted locally.
-The web application is built using streamlit and visualisation is done using plotly.
-Everything is done locally on your machine.
+The third version of the data engineering evolution is a getting more data.
+The data grows and so does the complexity of transformations.
+The data is barely suitable to be stored offline and transformation is taking longer as well.
+The data is still local and the visualisations are hosted on local machin.
 ---

 ## (E) Extract